-Milwaukee civil rights activist and leader Calvin Sherard was born in Corinth, Mississippi, to Reverend Major J. Sherard, a Baptist minister, and Elizabeth Sherard.
+Milwaukee civil rights activist and leader Calvin Sherard was born in Atlanta, Georgia, to a Baptist minister.
 Following high school graduation, Sherard moved to Cleveland, Ohio, where he worked at the American Motors Company and became involved in the labor movement.
 In the mid-1950s, Sherard moved to Milwaukee, Wisconsin, where he found work as a metal finisher at the local American Motors plant.

 In 1958, the Milwaukee police department conducted a cover-up in the shooting death of twenty-two year old Daniel Bell.
-Bell had been shot by police for fleeing from a police stop, allegedly due to a broken tail light.
+Bell had been shot by police for fleeing from a random police stop for a broken tail light.
 To make the killing look justified, one officer planted a large knife on Bell and claimed that he had fled the scene with the knife in hand.
-The Bell incident sparked outrage among Milwaukee’s Black citizens, but the established Black leaders did not share the community’s contempt for the police department’s brutality.
-Dismayed by the inactivity of local leaders and disgruntled with the conservativeness of local Black institutions, Calvin Sherard, and several of his co-workers, created an inquiry group called Citizens to Protest the Case of Daniel Bell.
+The Bell incident sparked outrage among Milwaukee’s black citizens, but the established black leaders did not share the community’s contempt for the police department’s brutality.
+Dismayed by the inactivity of local leaders and disgruntled with the conservativeness of local black institutions, Calvin Sherard, and several of his co-workers, created an inquiry group called Citizens to Protest the Case of Daniel Bell.